Doctor of Philosophy (Ph.D.) Major in Mathematics Education

 ED 7317.
 Instructional Leadership for Organizational Change.

-This course will introduce students to the major stream of research on instructional leadership and organizational change in education while analyzing models of leadership and change from critical, systemic, and cross-cultural context lenses.
-The relationship between instructional supervision, professional development, and curriculum development, with experiential applications will also be explored.
+This course introduces students to the major stream of research on instructional leadership and organizational change in the field of education.
+This literature serves as the foundation for analyzing models of leadership and change in education through various theoretical, conceptual, and epistemological frameworks and lenses.
+Emphasis is placed on examining the relationship between instructional supervision, professional development, and curriculum development.
+The course includes experiential applications that bridge theory and practice.
 Prerequisite: Instructor approval.

 ED 7318.
 Advanced Studies in Adult Learning.